payabbhi/payabbhi-php/README.md

 ## Manual Installation

+In case Composer is not used, download the latest release from [Releases](https://github.com/payabbhi/payabbhi-php/releases).
-For manual installation, include `init.php` in your code.
+For using the manually downloaded library, simply include `init.php` in your code.

 ```php
 require_once('/path/to/payabbhi-php/init.php');
 ```

+For manual installation, make sure that the [dependencies](#dependencies) are resolved.

 ## Documentation